brianvanburken/brianvanburken.github.io/_drafts/pre-render-syntax-highlighting-with-prism-in-jekyll.md

 js_code = %Q[Prism.highlight(#{code}, Prism.languages.#{language}, '#{language}')]
 ```

-Finally we have blogposts with the pre-rendered syntax highlighting and no need
+Finally we have blogposts with pre-rendered syntax highlighting; without the
-for a big JavaScript file.
+need for JavaScript.
 All that's left is to include the CSS file to get the
 correct styling.

 Future improvements to the code would be to cache each code block so we don't